skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Skeeve is an unusual Wizard.
 While everyone else had more or less serious, Tolkien-esque names, Dan gave his Wizard a more comedic name.
-Skeeve is also a rustic "farmboy" among Elves, and self-taught himself magic instead of being an apprentice or joining a guild.
+Skeeve is also a rustic "farmboy" among elves, and self-taught himself magic instead of being an apprentice or joining a guild.

 Dan is also pretty outspoken, impulsive, and foul-mouthed.
 He tends to